Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Reflex sympathetic dystrophy

 This is a rare condition that affects patients who have had an injury or surgery to the hand.
-It is diagnosed by presence of severe pain, swelling and stiffness in the hand which may persist up to 2 years.
+It is diagnosed by the presence of severe pain, swelling and stiffness in the hand which may persist for up to 2 years.
 Patients require extensive physiotherapy and pain medication.

 Book an appointment